gallais/generic-syntax/README.md

 # generic-syntax
-A Scope Safe Universe of Syntaxes with Binding, Their Semantics and Proofs
+A Scope-and-Type Safe Universe of Syntaxes with Binding, Their Semantics and Proofs

 # typechecking
 To typecheck this development, you'll need: